Microsoft-USEduAzure/Windows-Virtual-Desktop/image-management/README.md

 ## Create an Azure Storage account

-> Create a storage account in the same resource group that AIB will be working out of
+> Use this [guide](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) (if needed) to create the storage account.

-Use this [guide](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) (if needed) to create the storage account
+Azure Image Builder will use this storage account to temporarily store files for the deployment template.

 ## Create a Shared Image Gallery and Image Definition